CharanKonchada/Bitcoin-Price-Prediction/README.md

-# 📈 Bitcoin Price Prediction with LSTM
+🚀 Bitcoin Price Prediction using Traditional time series and LSTM! 📈💡

 This project uses a deep learning approach—specifically Long Short-Term Memory (LSTM) networks—to forecast Bitcoin closing prices using historical market data.
 It focuses on capturing temporal trends in Bitcoin prices for accurate time series prediction.